Evan Royster: 2011 season

-Royster was drafted in the sixth round with the 177th overall pick in the 2011 NFL Draft by the Washington Redskins.
+Royster was selected in the sixth round with the 177th overall pick in the 2011 NFL draft by the Washington Redskins.

 He was expected to compete with former Redskins' running back, Ryan Torain, and fellow 2011 Redskins' draftee, Roy Helu, but Royster did not make the 53-man roster and was cut on September 3.

 On September 4, 2011, Royster was signed to the practice squad.

 He was elevated to the Redskins active roster on November 22, 2011, when the Redskins waived Tashard Choice following Tim Hightower's season-ending injury.

 In Week 12 against the Seattle Seahawks, Royster made his NFL debut.
 Royster would have his first career start in Week 16 against the Minnesota Vikings, getting 132 yards on only 19 carries.

 In Week 17 against the Philadelphia Eagles, Royster recorded 113 yards on 20 carries while suffering rib injuries.

 At the end of his rookie season, Royster recorded 328 yards on 56 carries making him the second leader in rushing yards behind fellow rookie, Roy Helu, and beating the original starting running back, Tim Hightower.